goyek/goyek/README.md

 `Star` this repository if you find it valuable and worth maintaining.

-`Watch` this repository to get notified about new releases, issues, etc.

 ## Usage

 Take a look at the dogfooding [build pipeline](build/main.go).